webdriverio-community/wdio-vscode-service/README.md

 ### Accessing VSCode APIs

 If you like to execute certain automation through the [VSCode API](https://code.visualstudio.com/api/references/vscode-api) you can do that by running remote commands via the custom `executeWorkbench` command.
-This command allows to remote execute code from your test inside the VSCode environment and enables to access the VSCode API.
-You can pass arbitrary paramaters into the function which will then be propagated into the function.
-The `vscode` object will be always passed in as first argument following the outer function parameters.
-Note that you can not access variables outside of the function scoped as the callback is executed remotely.
+This command allows you to remotely execute code from your test inside the VSCode environment and enables you to access the VSCode API.
+You can pass arbitrary parameters into the function which will then be propagated into the function.
+The `vscode` object will be always passed in as the first argument following the outer function parameters.
+Note that you can not access variables outside of the function scope as the callback is executed remotely.
 Here is an example:

 ```ts
 const workbench = await browser.getWorkbench()